DeanCording/node-red-contrib-ecolect/README.md

  - Topic - the name of this topic
  - Values - the *name* and *type* of values to be extracted from the message.
  - Phrases - a list of phrases that would match this topic.
-Values to be extracted from the phrase are enclosing the value name in {} brackets.
+Values to be extracted from the phrase are identified by enclosing the value name in {} brackets.

 The natural language matcher uses fuzzy logic to determine the match between the message text and the specified phrases to identify the best matching topic.
 Simple variations of